pirzodah/pirzodah/README.md

 - **[Project Name](https://github.com/pirzodah/project-name):** A brief description of what the project does and the technologies used.
 - **[Another Project](https://github.com/pirzodah/another-project):** A brief description of what the project does and the technologies used.

+Most of my work and contributions are part of various organizations on GitHub, which might not reflect in the public GitHub statistics.

 ### 🌱 What I'm Learning

 I'm always looking to expand my skill set.
 Currently, I'm diving deeper into: